 Is your financial advisor working in your best interests?
 Or his own?
 It's a very big deal and you must find out.
 Fortunately, it's easy to do.
 Just ask!

-Financial advisors in the US come in all shapes and sizes but they generally can be put in one of three categories .. a broker (think any bank or credit union or Merrill Lynch, Morgan Stanley etc.), an insurance agent (think Northwestern Mutual, Prudential etc.) or a Registered Investment Advisor (think Anglia Advisors etc.)
+Financial advisors in the US come in all shapes and sizes but they generally can be put in one of three categories .. a broker (think any kind of bank or credit union or Merrill Lynch, Morgan Stanley etc.), an insurance agent (think Northwestern Mutual, Axa, Prudential etc.) or a Registered Investment Advisor (think Anglia Advisors and others).

 THE FIDUCIARY STANDARD...